 Where are the best places to live in Asheville, NC?
-We have you covered with some of the best neighborhoods below as well as the local spots for each!
+We have you covered with some of the best neighborhoods below and the local spots for each!

-If you are moving to this exciting city then you are probably wondering what the best neighborhood to live in Asheville, NC is.
-By taking into account things like safety, cost of living, and overall quality of life there is a reason Asheville is one of the top cities to live in North Carolina. it is important to consider all of your options.
-Our team hopes that with this guide you and your family will be able to find the neighborhood that best suits your needs.
-Read on to learn more about the 7 Best Neighborhoods in Asheville, North Carolina!
+If you are moving to this exciting city, then you are probably wondering what the best neighborhood to live in, Asheville, NC is.
+By taking into account things like safety, cost of living, and overall quality of life, there is a reason Asheville is one of the top cities to live in North Carolina. it is essential to consider all of your options.
+Our team hopes that with this guide, you and your family can find the neighborhood that best suits your needs.
+Read more about the 7 Best Neighborhoods in Asheville, North Carolina!

-Known as the central hub of the city, Downtown Asheville is both walkable and historic.
+Known as the city's central hub, Downtown Asheville is both walkable and historic.
 With a relaxed mountain vibe, this busy and commercial business center is perfect for residents who prefer all things trendy and hip.
 Independent shops, specialty food stores, farm-to-table restaurants, and sleek cocktail bars line the streets.
 Stop in one of the many art galleries and artisan shops, or brush up on your history while learning about the historic buildings and sites in the city.
 All centrally located in a few square miles, new breweries and popular specialty stores are part of what gives Asheville its character.
-Featuring lots of music venues and hotels dating back to the early 1900s, living in Downtown Asheville will keep you close to all of the action.
+Featuring many music venues and hotels dating back to the early 1900s, living in Downtown Asheville will keep you close to all of the action.

-While living in Asheville may be more on the expensive side compared to some other North Carolina cities, Downtown has some great housing options.
+While living in Asheville may be more expensive compared to other North Carolina cities, Downtown has some great housing options.
 Mixing newly built and renovated apartments and condos with charming single-family historic homes, finding a home here could not be easier with the help of our realty specialists.
-Ranked as one of the best places for single people and young professionals, living in Downtown Asheville is great for all demographics.
+Ranked as one of the best places for single people and young professionals, living in Downtown Asheville is excellent for all demographics.

-Asheville Nighttime Ghost Walking Tour: Learn all about Asheville’s dark history and the spooky haunts of the ghosts and spirits that roam the city streets and historic buildings.
+Asheville Nighttime Ghost Walking Tour: Learn all about Asheville's dark history and the spooky haunts of the ghosts and spirits roaming city streets and historic buildings.

 Featured on the National Register of Historic Places, the neighborhood of Montford is affluent and desirable for its beauty.
-Featuring some of Asheville’s most gorgeous and historical homes, most houses in this area were built between the years 1890 and 1920.
-In fact, many bed and breakfast inns run out of these historic homes to make the experience for visitors more authentic.
+Featuring some of Asheville's most gorgeous and historical homes, most houses in this area were built between 1890 and 1920.
+Many bed and breakfast inns run out of these historic homes to make the experience for visitors more authentic.
 While many houses have been restored, architectural styles range from Victorian and Queen Anne to Neoclassical and Colonial Revival styles.

-At the turn of the century, Montford was the most prestigious neighborhood in Asheville which makes it no surprise that its prominence remains today.
-While the area took a hard hit during the Great Depression, Montford has since regained its status.
-Situated close to Downtown Asheville, Montford is a great place for young working professionals, families, and retirees alike.
+At the turn of the century, Montford was the most prestigious neighborhood in Asheville, which makes it no surprise that its prominence remains today.
+While the area took a brutal hit during the Great Depression, Montford has since regained its status.
+Close to Downtown Asheville, Montford is an excellent place for young working professionals, families, and retirees.
 Adorned with sidewalks with easy access to the hustle and bustle of the city, Montford is safe and centrally located.

 Hazel Robinson Amphitheatre: Home to North Carolina's oldest Shakespeare festival, the Montford Park Players perform Shakespeare favorites outdoors every summer to neighbors and visitors for free.

-Chiesa: This quaint Italian restaurant is serving up homemade pasta and Italian favorites in a casual setting.
+Chiesa: This quaint Italian restaurant serves homemade pasta and Italian favorites in a casual setting.

 Grovewood Village: This arts and crafts destination is located near the Omni Grove Park Inn and features shops, art studios, and live craft demonstrations.

-Estes-Winn Antique Car Museum: Found in Grovewood Village, travel back in time at this antique car museum which features rare and authentic vintage cars alongside a moonshine still.
+Estes-Winn Antique Car Museum: Found in Grovewood Village, travel back in time to this antique car museum which features rare and authentic vintage cars alongside a moonshine still.

-Sunset Terrace: This outdoor seasonal restaurant found in the Omni Grove Park Inn is serving high-class seafood and steaks with gorgeous views and amazing service.
+Sunset Terrace: This outdoor seasonal restaurant in the Omni Grove Park Inn serves high-class seafood and steaks with gorgeous views and fantastic service.

-Found directly across from the well-known Biltmore Estate, the neighborhood of Biltmore Forest was built in the early 1920s with the intention to house residents who were not as wealthy as the Vanderbilts.
-While this community features houses that do not have guard houses or gates, the homes here still meet their own standard of luxury.
-With only a population of 1,500 people, Biltmore Forest remains small and tight-knit.
-Thought to be the second wealthiest town in the entire state of North Carolina in terms of income, living in Biltmore Forest comes with fabulous amenities and a high price tag.
+Found directly across from the well-known Biltmore Estate, the neighborhood of Biltmore Forest was built in the early 1920s to house residents who were not as wealthy as the Vanderbilts.
+While this community features houses that do not have guard houses or gates, the homes here still meet their standard of luxury.
+With only 1,500 people, Biltmore Forest remains small and tight-knit.
+Thought to be the second wealthiest town in North Carolina in terms of income, living in Biltmore Forest comes with fabulous amenities and a high price tag.

-Find a good mixture of vintage properties, turn of the 20th-century homes, and new construction.
-Not only are the sidewalks tree-lined, but Biltmore Forest boasts an amazing safety rating.
-Plus, Biltmore Forest is adjacent to the popular Biltmore Village.
-The Biltmore Village area houses more than 40 shops and 10 cafes and restaurants for residents and tourists.
-Originally built to house the employees of the Biltmore Estate, most buildings in the village are historical homes.
+Find a good mixture of vintage properties, 20th-century homes, and new construction.
+Not only are the sidewalks tree-lined, but Biltmore Forest boasts an excellent safety rating.
+Plus, Biltmore Forest is adjacent to the famous Biltmore Village.
+The Biltmore Village area houses more than 40 shops and ten cafes and restaurants for residents and tourists.
+Most village buildings are historical homes initially built to house the Biltmore Estate employees.
 With a central location to Downtown and access to top-rated schools, it is no surprise that this elegant neighborhood of Biltmore Forest made our list of the 7 Best Neighborhoods in Asheville, North Carolina.

-Chestnut: This 1920s eatery is serving up seasonal American favorites such as shepherd’s pie and salmon alongside craft cocktails.
+Chestnut: This 1920s eatery serves seasonal American favorites such as shepherd's pie and salmon alongside craft cocktails.

-Found near the French Broad River and east of the Interstate, The River Arts District is the heart of Asheville’s creative spirit.
+Near the French Broad River and east of the Interstate, The River Arts District is the heart of Asheville's creative spirit.
 Close to Downtown Asheville, this neighborhood is the home of over 200 artists and creatives in the area.
-Since art is so cherished in the community, artists needed a place to express themselves with the added bonus of cheaper rent and larger spaces.
-What was once an area of former industrial buildings and warehouse spaces has since been turned into an art lovers mecca.
+Since art is so cherished in the community, artists needed a place to express themselves with the bonus of cheaper rent and larger spaces.
+What was once an area of former industrial buildings and warehouse spaces has become an art lovers' mecca.

-Today, this free expression through art and entertainment is celebrated every day by residents.
+Today, residents celebrate this free expression through art and entertainment every day.
 Spaced out through over 20 buildings are galleries and studios that the public can visit.
-The super cool thing about the River Arts District is that it is still under construction.
+The River Arts District is excellent because it is still under construction.
 While historic homes are part of what makes this neighborhood so intriguing, new houses and apartment complexes are currently being built.
-If you are an artist or just cherish all things creative, consider moving to The River Arts District in Asheville.
+If you are an artist or cherish all things creative, consider moving to The River Arts District in Asheville.

 Ultra Coffeebar: The best place to get an espresso.
-This coffee bar was the first eatery in the district and displays local ceramics and pottery.
+This coffee bar was the first eatery in the district and displayed local ceramics and pottery.

 Wedge Brewing Company: Found in a brick warehouse near the railroad tracks, this rustic brewery uses only the best ingredients to create its craft brews.
 Includes outdoor seating to enjoy a drink in the nice weather.

-This north Asheville neighborhood has managed to retain its elegance and grace through the years since its development in the 1920s.
-Cherished for its beauty and historical significance, Lakeview Park features a wide range of architectural styles including Cape Cod and Tudor Revival.
-This residential neighborhood is well established and is one of the most sought-after areas in Asheville.
-Great for young families and professionals, Lakeview Park has great amenities and a distinguished school system.
-Since Asheville is a good place to retire, a growing number of retirees have also made it to the area.
+This north Asheville neighborhood has retained its elegance and grace since its development in the 1920s.
+Cherished for its beauty and historical significance, Lakeview Park features a wide range of architectural styles, including Cape Cod and Tudor Revival.
+This residential neighborhood is well-established and one of Asheville's most sought-after areas.
+Lakeview Park has excellent amenities and a distinguished school system that is great for young families and professionals.
+Since Asheville is a perfect place to retire, many retirees have also made it to the area.